Skip to content

 • Basic proficiency with computers and IP networks.

-• Network setup: which depends on your LAN settings and operating system (which we do not control).
+Depending on your background, the Network setup may be the most challenging part of the guide, which depends on your LAN settings and the operating system on your computer - which we do not control.

 Hang in there!